epn-vespa/VOTable2GeoJson/README.md

 # MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 # GNU General Public License for more details.

-# Copy of the GNU General Public License can be find
+# Copy of the GNU General Public License can be found
 # <http://www.gnu.org/licenses/>.

 ```